 Goroutines vs Threads

-Go uses goroutines while languages like Java use threads.
+while languages like Java use threads

 A goroutine is a Go structure containing information regarding the running program, such as stack, program counter, or its current OS thread.